flashvayne/mysql-mybatis-pagination/README.md

 # mysql-mybatis-pagination
 A very lightweight pagination interceptor based on MySQL Dialect "SQL_CALC_FOUND_ROWS & FOUND_ROWS()"
-The released package ("mysql-mybatis-pagination-1.0.2.jar") size is only 10KB.
 ## Usage
 1.Load maven dependency.
 For SpringBoot project, interceptor will be autowired on startup, no additional configuration required.